 This section provides guidance on how to account for and report on revenue, specifically addressing revenue arising from exchange transactions and unilateral transactions.
-This standard is effective for fiscal years beginning on or after April 1, 2022.
+This standard has been deferred by PSAB and is now effective for fiscal years beginning on or after April 1, 2023.